-- Remove drawstrings from children's clothing. - Tie up or remove all cords for window covers. - Buy only age-appropriate toys.
+- Remove drawstrings from children's clothing. - Tie up or remove all cords for window covers. - Buy only age-appropriate toys. - Learn CPR and the Heimlich Maneuver for infants and children.

-Support legislation that requires improved product design, or removal of hazardous products from the market.
+• Support legislation that requires improved product design, or removal of hazardous products from the market.